marcusyoung/pgRouting/openroads/readme.md

 *Now updated to work with latest version of Open Roads.*

+*Most recent test from raw data was successfully completed: 2 September 2019.*

 ## A script to prepare the OS Open Roads dataset for use with pgRouting

 The Ordnance Survey provides an open data roads layer for GB, called "Open Roads".
 It is higher resolution than the old Meridian2 product (now withdrawn) and has an approximate  scale of 1:25,000.
 Unlike Meridian2 (and Strategi) it has a network topology that is pretty much routable "out of the box". **There is no need to use the `pgr_createTopology()` function with this dataset.**